FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 ### Burning assets

 Assets can be burnt as part of a transaction that has inputs without associated output change.
-The SDK validates against this behaviour so we need to implicitly enable this with the `enableBurn` method on the transaction request.
+The SDK validates against this behavior, so we need to implicitly enable this by sending the transaction with the `enableAssetBurn` option set to `true`.

 <<< @./snippets/transaction-request/asset-burn.ts#asset-burn{ts:line-numbers}